 Fake news is a term that’s often thrown around, particularly in the wake of the 2016 US election.
-It’s a buzzword often used to dismiss something they disagree with, which obscures the fact that it has become a widespread phenomenon.
+People sometimes use it as a buzzword to dismiss something they disagree with, which obscures the fact that it has become a widespread phenomenon.
 The popularity of fake news, and the dismissal of facts as 'fake news', has serious implications for democracy.
 We take a look at what fake news is, why it matters, and how to spot it.

 What is it?